Auditing Data Membership in Reinforcement Learning With Verifiable Rewards: Attack Evaluation

-\mypara{Evaluation Metrics} We report multiple metrics to comprehensively assess membership inference performance following previous work~\cite{carlini2022membership,fu2023practical}: balanced accuracy, AUC, log-scaled ROC curves, and TPR@0.1\%FPR.
-All quantitative results are obtained via 5-fold cross-validation.
-For each fold, the predictor is trained and evaluated on stratified splits of member and non-member prompts.
-Numerical metrics (AUC, balanced accuracy, TPR@FPR) are reported as the mean across five independent runs, all conducted with a fixed random seed for reproducibility.
+\mypara{Evaluation Metrics} We report multiple metrics to comprehensively assess membership auditing performance following previous work~\cite{carlini2022membership,fu2023practical}: balanced accuracy, AUC, log-scaled ROC curves, and TPR@0.1\%FPR.
+All quantitative results are obtained via 5 runs on different random seeds.
+The predictor is trained and evaluated on distinct splits of member and non-member prompts.
+Numerical metrics (AUC, balanced accuracy, TPR@FPR) are reported as the mean across five independent runs.
 The \textit{implementation details} are shown in \Cref{app:hyper}.